Hampton Roads Admirals: Inaugural Season

 The Hampton Roads Admirals were introduced for the 1989-90 season and developed a rivalry with the Virginia Lancers of Vinton, Virginia throughout the season.
 The Admirals provided "attention and credibility to the ECHL by drawing an average of 5,885 fans in their inaugural season.
 Until the Admirals joined the league, owners considered 2,000 fans to be "a good crowd.
 They would make the post-season in their first season, going 29-29-2 before losing to the Erie Panthers three games to two in a five game series of the opening round of the Riley Cup playoffs.
 The credibility also caught the attention of two NHL teams: the Detroit Red Wings and the Washington Capitals.
 Detroit agreed to send eight prospects, while the Washington Capitals agreed to sending a goaltender and an unspecified number of players.

 Championships

 The Admirals were the flagship franchise of the ECHL, having won Jack Riley Cups in 1991 and 1992, and the Patrick J. Kelly Cup in 1998.
-The three championships won by the franchise is matched only by the South Carolina Stingrays and Alaska Aces.
+The three championships won by the franchise is matched only by the Alaska Aces, Florida Everblades and South Carolina Stingrays.
 Two years later, the Admirals moved up to the American Hockey League (AHL).